After ten years writing educational articles online, I began publishing on the Medium platform in 2018 and share the following information.

 17. Do you find that article length is important?

 Article length will bring more revenue because you get paid for reading time.
 However, there is a catch to consider.

 Some people shy away from reading lengthy articles.
 The average read-time is posted at the top of all articles, so people know what to expect before they begin reading.

-19. Last question, I promise!
-It sounds like Medium might be worth a try, but I was curious about how you like the site now, compared to when you first wrote your article about it.2
+19. It sounds like Medium might be worth a try, but I'm curious about how you like the site compared to when you first wrote your first review of it.

 © 2020 Glenn Stok